-The monument to the 1st Brigade, 2nd Division of the 11th Corps is on the northeast side of Gettysburg on Coster Avenue.
-The brigade was commanded by Colonel Charles Coster of the 134th New York, a 26 year old from New York City.
+The monument to the 1st Brigade, 2nd Division, 11th Corps is on the northeast side of Gettysburg on Coster Avenue.

 July 1.
 Arrived about 2 P. M. and went into position on Cemetery Hill supporting Battery I 1st New York.
 Skirmishers occupying a church and near by house.
 Advanced about 3.30 P. M. through the town and faced to the right and intercepted the advance of Brig.
 Gen. Hays’s and Brig.
 Gen. Hoke’s Brigades Major Gen. Early’s Division they moving toward town in rear of First Division Eleventh Corps and held them from the line of retreat of that Division to Cemetery Hill.
 Retired to East Cemetery Hill about 4.30 P. M. and resumed former position on the right of Second Brigade with Third Division on the right.